 the playthings, which her love designed for him,

-unthought of (V:347–9).
+unthought of.
+(V:347–9)

 The ultimate horror of the rational child, Wordsworth suggests here, is its inability to value Nature’s gifts.
 The visionary access to the world which, as the Intimations Ode says, all children claim as their birthright, is lost to a brain “choked with grammars” (V:325).

 “Frost at Midnight” offers a hopeful vision of an alternative future.
 Drawing on the same language of entrapment and freedom, it deplores Coleridge’s own schooldays, “pent mid cloisters dim,” and revels instead in the “far other lore” that his son Hartley shall know: the “lovely shapes and sounds intelligible” of the landscapes he wanders through unhindered (52; 59–60).
 In both texts, structured learning is an impediment to accessing creative potential and to true insight.
-“Kooks” repeats this central idea, Bowie telling his baby son, “if you ever have to go to school / remember how they messed up this old fool.”
+“Kooks” repeats this central idea, with Bowie telling his baby son, “if you ever have to go to school / remember how they messed up this old fool.”
 Like the education in nature Coleridge desires for Hartley, he imagines his son’s freedom from the formal schooling that “messed” him up: “if the homework brings you down / we’ll throw it on the fire and take the car downtown.”

 Another important aspect of the Romantic child is their social seclusion: the Boy of Winander’s companions are the owls whose “mimic hootings” he repeats (l.
-398); those of the little girl of “We Are Seven” her dead brother and sister.
+398); those of the little girl of “We Are Seven” are her dead brother and sister.
 Dialogue with nature requires solitude; social exchange blocks the child’s visionary interpretation.
 “Kooks” replicates this too; Bowie’s gift of “a book of rules / of what to say to people when they pick on you” makes clear that being a ‘kook’, with its attendant creative gifts, means social exclusion.
 If this all sounds equally reminiscent of the much more recent counter-cultural imperative to “turn on, tune in, and drop out,” it is worth thinking about the importance of Blake to Ginsberg and Dylan, Wordsworth’s influence on Ray Davies, and flower power’s pantheist overtones.
 The popular culture of the 1960s, as Luke Walker notes, was heavily indebted to the Romantic poets (1).
 I want to insist however that on Hunky Dory we can hear something other than Romanticism as it was refracted through the 1960s.
 The discourse of Romantic childhood which it engages can be read as a celebration of the child’s intuition and inherent creativity—the “self-born carol”—but we can also read it as one that seeks to hold off experience and induction into the social order for reasons that have much more to do with the desires of the narrating adult than the child who is addressed and written into being under the supervising eye of the parent-author.